Marcus Fysh: Parliamentary career

-Marcus Fysh was elected as Member of Parliament for the Yeovil constituency on 7 May 2015.
-He was re-elected with an increased majority at the 2017 general election and then increased his majority further in 2019.
+At the 2015 general election, Fysh was elected to Parliament as MP for Yeovil with 42.5% of the vote and a majority of 5,293.

-Before becoming a Minister, Fysh chaired the All Party Parliamentary Group on Education.
+Fysh has chaired the All Party Parliamentary Group on Education.
 He has been a member of All-party parliamentary groups for the Armed Forces, for Housing, for Education, for Social Care, for County Councils, and for Women Against State Pension Inequality.

-In the House of Commons he sat on the European Scrutiny Committee and has been a member of the International Trade Select Committee and the Public Administration and Public Affairs Committee.
+Fysh was re-elected as MP for Yeovil at the snap 2017 general election with an increased vote share of 54.5% and an increased majority of 14,723.

 In March 2019, Fysh was one of 21 MPs who voted against LGBT inclusive sex and relationship education in English schools, citing concerns about the teaching of gender fluidity confusing very young children.

+At the 2019 general election, Fysh was again re-elected with an increased vote share of 58.4% and an increased majority of 16,181.

 In June 2020, the Parliamentary Commissioner for Standards found that Fysh should have registered his unremunerated company directorships as interests.
 The Committee noted: "We do not believe that Mr Fysh has acted in bad faith.
 He exercised his right as a Member of the House to express disagreement with the Commissioner's interpretation of the rules and bring the matter before the Committee."
 It added that he should "make an apology on the floor of the House for both the non-registrations and non-declarations by means of a personal statement."
 Fysh was also told to apologise to the commissioner and registrar in writing.
 Fysh then issued the two apologies.

 In October 2021 Fysh officially opened the construction site for upgrades to the A303, having campaigned on the issue for years.

-Fysh has objected to COVID-19 vaccine passports in the UK.
-In December 2021, he said on BBC Radio 5 Live that the passes would be "segregating society based on an unacceptable thing", adding: "We are not a 'papers please' society.
-This is not Nazi Germany."
+Fysh was re-selected in April 2023 as the Conservative candidate for Yeovil at the 2024 general election.

+In September 2023, Fysh was ordered to apologise to Parliament after being found to have broken the MPs' code of conduct; this related to statements he gave concerning an investigation by the Parliamentary Commissioner for Standards into the All Party Parliamentary Group for Education (which Fysh chaired) whilst the investigation was ongoing.

+Fysh lost his seat to the Liberal Democrats in the 2024 general election, losing over 30% of the vote.
+On 6 July 2024, two days after the election, he announced that he had resigned from the Conservative Party - branding the party as "dead" and criticising the party's current Parliamentary makeup as "non-Conservative".

+Post-parliamentary career

+Following his defeat at the 2024 election, Fysh was appointed as Director of Sarisa Ltd, a private investment platform supporting the development of energy storage and related technologies.

 Personal life

 Fysh lives in London and at Naish Priory in the village of East Coker.
 In 2011, Fysh opposed plans by the local council to build additional houses in the area.

+He is a regular contributor to The Telegraph as well as writing a weekly column in the Western Gazette.